kkpdata/faalkansbeheer/README.md

 `graph.plot()` renders the event tree to an image file. `get_failure_path_probabilities()` returns `fc_comb`, the combined scenario fragility curve (`Pf`/`Beta` per water level), plus `results`, a list with one entry per failure path giving its per-node and cumulative probabilities at each requested water level.

+## Input assumptions

+The Excel-based workflow expects workbook content structured around:

+- `metadata`
+- `faalpadschema`
+- `faalpadkansen`
+- one or more `FP_*` frequency sheets

+If these tables or sheets are missing or inconsistent, loading will fail fast with validation errors.

 ## Standalone reliability integration

 `failure_paths.reliability` can also be used on its own, outside the event-graph/Excel workflow, to integrate two independent stochasts — for example an empirical water-level exceedance curve (hazard) against a strength fragility curve: